bvanhoewijk/AoC2024/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

+## Day 20: ⭐
+- [x] Part 1: Quick BFS to get the path.
+Next, from each point try a cheat of 2 spots.
+- [ ] Part 2: in progress.

 ## Day 19: ⭐⭐
 - [x] Part 1: Recursively find all possible patterns.
 I used the `@cache` from functools for caching the results.
 - [x] Part 2: Accidentally solved Part 2 as well.